Things to do in Odessa, Ukraine

 In Ekaterinskaya Square you can find a statue to the founder of Odessa, the Russian Empress Catherine the Great, surrounded by others who helped create the city – the Duke de Ribas, of whom Deribasavskaya Street is named, Gregory Potemkin, lover of Catherine the Great and Count Zubov.

-Relax on one of the many Odessan beaches
+Relax on one of the many beaches in Odessa

 Odessa is a popular beach resort on the Black Sea and has a row of beaches.
 You have to walk a bit out of the city to find them, as the city looks over the docks.
 To find the first, walk through Shevchenko Park, named after the Poet Taras Shevchenko, of whom you will see a lot of in Ukraine.

 The first beach in Odessa you arrive at is Langeron Beach, next to the Nemo Dolphinarium.
 Since we don’t agree with keeping dolphins in captivity, we wouldn’t suggest you visit, but it’s a good landmark.
 The first of the beaches at Langeron is a public beach, so open to everyone for free.
 It used to be pretty sparse of facilities with a couple of kiosks and derelict buildings.
 Now there are some lovely restaurants – a branch of Maman, and the beautiful looking Terrace.

 A bit further around Langeron, there are more restaurants, including Veranda, which has a great view and a big terrace overlooking the beach.

 In the summer, this beach has areas of beach clubs, where you can pay a small fee to rent a sunbed.
 We spent a lot of time at Prichal No 1, a big restaurant and bar with sunbeds.
 It’s actually open all year, but the outside terrace etc. is only put up in about May.

 The next beach in Odessa you reach is Otrada, which you can